Wassily Sapellnikoff: Biography

 Sapellnikoff was born in Odessa.
 He studied at the Odessa Conservatory under Louis Brassin and Sophie Menter, and became professor of piano at Moscow Conservatory in 1897.
 He eventually moved to Leipzig and finally settled in Munich.

 He toured with Pyotr Ilyich Tchaikovsky in Germany, France and England.
 At his debut in Hamburg in 1888, he played Tchaikovsky's Piano Concerto No. 1 in B-flat minor with the composer conducting.
 This concert was a great success and a catalyst for his budding career as a concert pianist in Western Europe.
 He was the first to play this concerto in England.
 He was the dedicatee of a piano piece by Tchaikovsky.

-Tchaikovsky wrote about him affectionately in his letters to his brother Modest, in terms such as: